-As the name suggests, need-based scholarships are awarded to students who have demonstrated the financial need in order to pursue their dream study abroad experience.
+As the name suggests, need-based scholarships are awarded to students who have demonstrated that they have financial needs to pursue a study abroad experience.
 If the student is still supported by their parents, the scholarship provider will analyze the parents’ income and ability to pay for the tuition fees.
-They may also look at factors such as the number of members in your household, tax statements, citizenship, employment or your country of origin.
+They may also look at factors such as citizenship and residence status, the number of members in your household, tax statements, or employment.
 If the student supports themselves, their own income will be assessed.

-Need-based scholarships are designed to provide assistance for studies when students or their guardians are not able to afford tuition and fees.
-Therefore, the money granted by a merit-based scholarship is also meant to cover just tuition fees in most cases.
-These scholarships are independent of merit scholarships, and in some cases, you may qualify for both depending on the program or university.
-Be sure to check with your financial aid adviser to see what type of scholarships you qualify for.
+Need-based scholarships are designed to provide assistance for studies when students or their guardians are not able to afford tuition and costs of studying.
+These grants are independent of merit scholarships, and in some cases, you may qualify for both merit-based scholarships and need-based scholarships depending on the program or university.
+Be sure to check with your financial aid advisor to see what type of international scholarships you qualify for.

 Athletic scholarships are given to top-notch athletes by universities to recruit them for their athletic teams.
-Full-ride scholarships for athletes are common among many universities.
+Full-ride scholarships for athletes are common among many universities, especially in the United States.
 Athletes compete for these prized athletic scholarships, but they also come with a price.

-While benefiting from a free education, athletes pay with their rigorous training while balancing their studies.
-Often athletic scholarships are awarded to athletes while in high-school based on their performance in sports.
+While benefiting from a free education, athletes must balance rigorous training with studies.
+Athletic scholarships are often awarded to athletes while in high-school based on their performance in sports.

 Program or Field Specific Scholarships